 Annette N. Brown, PhDDirector, Research and Evaluation

-Earlier in her career, Brown worked at both for-profit and not-for-profit development implementers in roles that involved strategy, program management, business development, technical assistance, research, and measurement and evaluation.
+Earlier in her career, Brown worked at both for-profit and not-for-profit development implementers in roles that involved research, strategy, program management, business development, technical assistance, and measurement and evaluation.
 She was an Assistant Professor of Economics at Western Michigan University for three years, and she has held research positions at the World Bank and the Stockholm Institute of Transition Economics.